Code-Institute-Submissions/Othello/README.md

 * Under my site's (Othello) reposity I went to settings.
 * Under "GitHub Pages", I used the source drop-down and choosed master-branch as publishing source.
-* you can find the link to the website under the "Github Pages" section, where there is a notification stating:
+* You can find the link to the website under the "Github Pages" section, where there is a notification stating:
 "Your site is published at "https://heimirdavid.github.io/Othello/".

 **To clone this website:**